Quantifirz/DungeonRoomsMod/README.md

  - /room open - Opens the gui for opening either DSG or SBP.
  - /room dsg - Directly opens DSG in the Discord client.
  - /room sbp - Directly opens the SBP secrets (if you have the mod installed).
+ - /room sync - Syncs Party Members (if the syncer is installed).

 ### Credits:
 Big thanks to the respective authors of Danker's Skyblock Mod, Skytils, and NEU for various pieces of code used in this mod.